jawebada/libmbb/docs/HSM.md

 	typedef mhsm_state_t *mhsm_event_processing_fun_t(mhsm_hsm_t *hsm, mhsm_event_t event);

 An event processing function takes a pointer to the HSM and an event and returns a pointer to the next state.
-The hsm pointer is needed to retrieve the HSM's context and in case another event is to be dispatched.
+The HSM pointer is needed to retrieve the HSM's context and in case another event is to be dispatched.

 ### State Transitions